British pair Norrie and Evans out of China Open

 Having lost the first set, Evans went on to level the match with a tiebreak but Sinner broke at 4-3 and was able to serve out the set for victory.

-Norrie started well and took the first set but was no match for the Russian in the second set, who went on to complete the win.
+Norrie started well and took the first set but was no match in the second set for the Russian, who went on to complete the win.

+Spanish Wimbledon champion Carlos Alcaraz beat Germany's qualifier Yannick Hanfmann 6-4 6-3 and will face Lorenzo Musetti in the last 16.

-Meanwhile Russia's world number three Daniil Medvedev will face De Minaur after he beat USA's Tommy Paul, while Dane Holger Rune also progressed against Canadian Felix Auger Aliassime, and will play Bulgaria's Grigor Dimitrov in the second round.
+Meanwhile Russia's world number three Daniil Medvedev will face De Minaur after he beat the USA's Tommy Paul 6-2 6-1, while Dane Holger Rune also progressed against Canadian Felix Auger Aliassime, winning 6-4 6-4, and will play Bulgaria's Grigor Dimitrov in the second round.

 Greece's world number six Stefanos Tsitsipas was beaten 6-4 6-4 by Chile's Nicolas Jarry.